allegro/turnilo/docs/configuration-datacubes.md

 **druidContext**

-Context to be send to Druid with every query executed on the data cube defined as yaml key / value mappings.
+Context to be sent to Druid with every query executed on the data cube defined as yaml key / value mappings.
 See [Druid context](https://druid.apache.org/docs/latest/querying/query-context.html).

 Advanced options example: